mymikemiller/EscaPAID/privacy-artwithme.md

 * If we believe disclosure is reasonably necessary to comply with any applicable law, regulation, legal process or governmental request;
 * To enforce applicable user agreements or policies, including our Terms of Service **https://mymikemiller.github.io/EscaPAID/terms**; and to protect us, our users or the public from harm or illegal activities;
-* In connection with any merger, sale of **EscaPAID** assets, financing or acquisition of all or a portion of our business to another company; and
+* In connection with any merger, sale of **Art With Me** assets, financing or acquisition of all or a portion of our business to another company; and
 * If we notify you through our services (or in our privacy policy) that the information you provide will be shared in a particular manner and you provide such information.

 We may also share aggregated or anonymized information that does not directly identify you.